Sydney central business district: Bus

 Buses service the CBD along several dozen routes to both inner and more remote suburbs.
 NightRide is an after-hours bus service that operates between midnight and 5:00 am, with most services running from George Street outside the Sydney Town Hall.

-Metro

-Additionally, the Sydney Metro rapid transit line services the CBD area with four stations (Barangaroo, Martin Place, Gadigal and Central).
-The inner-city stations were constructed as part of the Sydney Metro City & Southwest project that opened on 19 August 2024 and extended the existing line from Chatswood to Sydenham via the CBD.
-As of December 2024 construction is underway on a separate rapid transit line to connect the CBD with the secondary centre of Parramatta with a targeted opening date of 2032.

 Ferry

 Sydney Ferries operate largely from Circular Quay, on the northern edge of the CBD.
 There are several wharves (directly beneath the elevated Circular Quay commuter rail station), with Wharf 3 operating exclusively to Manly.